-The BA (Hons) in Professional Accountancy is a three-year Honours degree designed for students holding advanced qualifications who wish to pursue a career in accountancy.
-The degree provides a significant exemption from the professional examinations of the ACCA, CIMA and CIPFA.
+The BA (Hons) Professional Accountancy is a three-year Honours degree designed for students holding advanced qualifications who wish to pursue a career in accountancy.
+The degree provides significant exemptions from the professional examinations of the ACCA, CIMA and CIPFA.

 By studying towards this degree, you'll learn that accountancy involves the preparation and interpretation of financial information to enable investors, lenders, management, employees, government and others to make financial decisions.